flecoqui/ARMStepByStep/Step_7_ASPDotNetCoreContainer/README.md

 3. You can test resiliency in deleting a pod with Kubernetes Command Line Client: </p>
-**kubectl** kubectl delete pod "PodName" </p>
+**kubectl:** kubectl delete pod "PodName" </p>

      For instance:

         kubectl delete pod aspnetcorereactredux-5dcfbd44df-w9qbf

      If you run the command "kubectl get pods" again, you'll see the 1 pod terminating and one new pod, for instance:

         NAME                                    READY     STATUS        RESTARTS   AGE